SESYNC-ci/syllabi/data2doc.md

 You teams's project should **aim to achieve the following four goals**:

 - Collaborate on a GitHub (or similar) repository, where your project files will live.
-- Incorporate a process (or at a minimum describe how you foresee) sharing project data.
+- Incorporate or describe tables in a relational database you might use to share project data.
 The PostgreSQL server is at your disposal.
+- Has a script that uses your data in a simple analysis or vizualization.
+The script is in your GitHub repository.
+- Has a viewable document, anything from an image to a text document or a web page, you can share on Friday afternoon.